-- Prepare and submit FTA grant applications and Caltrans requests for FTA fund transfer, as required to obtain funds for projects approved by VCTC in the annual Program of Projects. - 2.
+- 1. Prepare and submit FTA grant applications and Caltrans requests for FTA fund transfer, as required to obtain funds for projects approved by VCTC in the annual Program of Projects. - 2.
 Track the status of all VCTC and subrecipient projects, collect required data, prepare quarterly reports, and ensure compliance with all FTA requirements including civil rights, drug & alcohol testing, auditing and record-keeping, competitive contracting, Buy America, Disadvantaged Business Enterprise (DBE), lobbying, capital maintenance, useful life and disposal, public comment, elderly & disabled fare discount, and Americans with Disabilities Act (ADA). - 3.
 Review subrecipient invoices for FTA funds and submit to FTA for reimbursement. - 4.
 Provide required periodic grant project status reports to federal and state funding entities. - 5.
-Comply with required Triennial Review follow up actions as directed by FTA.
+Participate in the FTA Triennial Review and comply with required follow up actions as directed by FTA.